|Copyright © Nucleus Medical Media, Inc.|

 - Blood clots

 - Change in the sensation and appearance of the breast

 - Emotional distress due to the change in body image

-- The need to have additional surgery (for example, to remove the scar tissue capsule surrounding the implant)
+- The need to have additional surgery such as removing the scar tissue capsule surrounding the implant

 What to Expect